pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 greatly from this calculated cost basis.
-The comparison of cost and price, i.e., of work done in an office and work sent out, can be seen in one instance in the comparison as shown in Table XXI, page 52. &nbsp;{%- include pagebreak.html canvas=125 -%}&nbsp;
+The comparison of cost and price, i.e., of work done in an office and work sent out, can be seen in one instance in the comparison as shown in Table XXI, page 52.  {% include pagebreak.html canvas=125 %}

 TABLE XX

 TODO

-&nbsp;{%- include pagebreak.html canvas=126 -%}&nbsp;
+ {% include pagebreak.html canvas=126 %}

 TABLE XXI